mayakobchenko/metadata_wizard/README.md

 Mayas edition of updates for both prod wizard and dev wizard.

+Single Page Application.
 ES8 module structure of express server for backend and react for frontend.
 On form submission a json file is sent to the backend endpoint.

 To test the backend endpoint for POST requests: